 Gather Documents

-Preparation for studying at a university in another country can take months or even a year.
+Preparation for studying at a university in another country can take anywhere from months to a year.

-As you prepare, you will need to gather the necessary documents, such as your passport, visa, and/or academic transcript.
+As you prepare, gather the necessary documents, such as your passport, visa, and academic transcript.
 Additionally, you may need to translate documents or take qualifying exams.

-If you already have a passport, check that it expires more than six months after your return from abroad.
+If you already have a passport, check that it doesn’t expire within six months of your return from abroad.
 If not, you will likely need to renew your passport to study abroad.

 In addition to your passport, you may also need to apply for a visa.
-This depends on where and how long you’ll be abroad.
+This depends on where you’ll be studying abroad and how long you’ll be there.

 RELATED: Five International Travel Documents You May Need to See (and Taste) the World